matthewjones372/winning-ticket-search/README.md

 Currently, the implementation of winning ticket search is not in a public repo:
 Please download the latest release and install using [pip](https://pypi.org/project/pip/).

-We recommend that use Python version 3.9, versions from 3.8 have been tested.
+We recommend that you use Python version 3.9, only versions from 3.8 to 3.9 have been tested.

 #### 1. Install Pytorch and Pytorch Vision (Optional if already installed)
 (This step is not ideal, working on trying to get Poetry to not override the installed Pytorch version)